MrCrazy8/Prepare/README.md

 # Prepare
-A powerful tool for preparing your system!
+A powerful tool for preparing your Debian based Linux OS.

 # Features
-This script includes many useful tools in different categories for your Linux OS.
+This script includes many useful tools in different categories for your Debian based Linux Linux OS.

 # Requirements
 - Python 3.5